HOW IT WORKS

 This work is only possible because of a large number of people around the UK volunteering their time and resources to make this happen.
 Individuals, churches, schools and businesses have run this appeal in their local areas, sorting, packing and delivering lists of items that we have given them.

-Our aid is transported by experts in transporting humanitarian aid to challenging places.
+Our aid is transported by experts in logistics for humanitarian aid in challenging places.
 They work with international shipping companies, local haulage companies and agents who have a detailed local knowledge of the areas they are working in.

-No volunteers are sent from the UK to the Middle East.
-We work with partners who are local to the areas they are working in which ensures they have a good local knowledge and connections.
+Although Samara visits our projects in Syria, vo volunteers are sent from the UK to the Middle East.
+We work with teams who are local to the areas they are working in which ensures they have a good local knowledge and connections.
 This ensures that everything sent arrives as safely and quickly as possible.

 Each of the NGO's we work with abroad are trusted, credible and have a proven track record.
 They distribute our aid among displaced people, refugees and people who are in need of humanitarian assistance regardless of faith, political views, gender or ethnicity and everything is given freely with no strings attached.

 We receive extensive information back from our local partners which includes reports and pictures of our aid being distributed.
 To keep up to date with all of the news, please follow our Facebook page on which pictures, videos and stories are posted regularly. www.facebook.com/winterclothesappeal